Blue Louisa: A blog Covering Central Virginia & national politics from a progressive perspective

 Painfully unaware of just how badly she had jumped the shark ….
 I mean gone the “full Sesame Street.”
 Where a more accurate portrayal should have been:

 Another example of conservative disdain for others can be seen on full display in downtown Louisa.
 Anyone who’s ever driven through town knows there’s a building usually so covered with political signs one would be hard pressed to find an exposed brick.
 Yet today, there are none.

-Since that building belongs to the head of Louisa’s Republican Party, and presumably they are supporting the “only supervisor with an “R” by his name,” along with the fellow who defeated him in the 56th district primary, the absence of any visible support is telling.
+Since that building belongs to the head of Louisa’s Republican Party, and presumably they are supporting the “only supervisor with an “R” by his name,” along with the fellow who defeated him in the 56th district primary, the absence of any signage is telling.

 And when it comes to getting the job done, it always helps to know what the right tools are, and especially how to use them.
 Something that judging from her constituents FB page separates Stephanie Koren from the rest of her fellow supervisors, where she lays out the many issues before Board of Supervisors in clear easy to understand language.